PubInv/euler-notebook/README.md

 If you want Euler Notebook to support other browsers, devices, or operating systems, [let us know](https://www.pubinv.org/contact-us/).

+## Apple iPad Note

+You need to turn off the iPad's Scribble feature when using Euler Notebook (Settings -> Apple Pencil -> Scribble).
+If you don't turn it off, then when writing quickly with the Apple Pen every other stroke will be dropped.

 ## Running Locally

 Step 1: Create a [MyScript developer account](https://developer.myscript.com/getting-started/web)